A flexible workplace is one of the most talked about things in talent management and the corporate world right now.

 The first is in performance management and the second is in communication.

 Performance management only applies to managers, while communication training is important for all employees in a flexible workplace.
+Interpersonal skills development for your team is also an area of significant importance.

 Mid-level managers are likely used to managing employees in a traditional and particular way.
 It’s simple to check-in with employees, see what’s happening on a day-to-day basis, gauge employee success or failure and provide feedback.
 In a flexible work environment, this becomes more challenging, although with proper training it’s also manageable.